 The Millwood Project is impacted by the spread of invasive species.
-The project office works with partners, AGFC, University of Arkansas Cooperative Extension Service, and United States Department of Agriculture, to help stop the spread of these species.
+Table 2-7 identifies invasive species identified at Millwood Lake.
+The project office partners with AGFC, University of Arkansas Cooperative Extension Service, and United States Department of Agriculture, to help stop the spread of these species.
 Project staff post signage in all the recreation areas to communicate the dangers of spreading invasive species on project lands and waters.
-Natural resource specialists also deploy gypsy moth traps on the Project each year and have placed emerald ash borer traps on project lands to monitor any infestations of this species in the past.
+Specialized traps are deployed on the Project each year to determine the presence of gypsy moths.
+Additionally, specialized traps for emerald ash borer have been placed on project lands in the past to monitor any infestations of emerald ash borer.